ZombiePointer/MRPAS-FOV-Algorithm/README.md

 ## What is this?
 A straightforward, 2D implementation of [Mingos' Restrictive Precise Angle Shadowcasting (MRPAS)](https://openbase.com/js/mrpas/documentation), a common roguelike Field of View (FOV) algorithm, in C++.
 A FOV computation algorithm, given a 2D grid with a set of source coordinates and points marked as view-blocking obstacles, will determine all of the points visible from those coordinates.
 This implementation is lightweight, headers-only, and can be easily dragged-and-dropped into your project.
 Based on MRPAS code written by [Dominik "Mingos" Marczuk](http://www.roguebasin.com/index.php/User:Dominikmarczuk) and posted on the website of the unreleased roguelike game [Umbrarum Regnum](http://www.roguebasin.com/index.php/Umbrarum_Regnum) in April of 2009. ([Source Post](https://groups.google.com/g/rec.games.roguelike.development/c/rYm7HDIollM))

+MRPAS was originally written with performance in mind, and is very efficient.
+It processes as few points as possible, quickly discarding the ones obviously out of FOV, and tends to match or outperform all popular FOV algorithms.

 ## How do I use this?
 1. Include the header file **FieldOfView.h**.
 2. Create a `Map` object with width and height parameters corresponding to your terrain map dimensions, and fill the cells with the `walkable` (can the player walk through this tile?) and `transparent` (can the player see through this tile?) values of your terrain map.